 I extend my special thanks to Gary Zola, head of The Jacob Rader Marcus Center of the American Jewish Archives, Cincinnati, OH and to its staff.
 Professor Zola and his team have created a most pleasant and homely ambience in the archive alongside their uncompromising professionalism.
 The most generous grants I received from the Cincinnati archive along with the wonderful physical conditions I enjoyed at the archive and campus of the Hebrew Union College at Cincinnati were instrumental in enabling me to complete my research.

 Historical research conducted on two continents presents a financial challenge of its own.
-My work would not have been possible without the generous research grant I received from the D. Roosevelt Presidential Library & Museum in Hyde Park, New York, and the support of Haifa University and its rector at the time of writing Professor Gustavo Mash.
+My work would not have been possible without the generous research grant I received from the D. Roosevelt Presidential Library & Museum in Hyde Park, New York, and the support of Haifa University and its rector at the time of writing, Professor Gustavo Mash.
 In 1952 a stamp was issued in Israel to mark the inauguration of the Zionist Organization of America building in Tel Aviv, which symbolizes the complex relationship between Israel and the US Jewish community.
 The stamp appears on the cover of the book.
 My heartfelt thanks to the staff of the Philatelic Service – Israel Post and to the Finance Ministry for their permission to use this image.

-I am deeply indebted to the friends and fellow scholars whose advice I sought while writing the book: Professor Anita Shapira, Professor Mark A. Raider, Professor Gary Zola, Professor Daniel Gutwein, Professor Hasia R. Diner, Professor David Myers, Professor Aviva Halamish, Professor Pamela Nadell, Professor Ofer Schiff, Professor Jonathan D. Sarna, Professor Orit Rozin, Professor Meir Hazan, Professor Tony Michels and Professor Tuvia Friling.
+I am deeply indebted to the friends and fellow scholars whose advice I sought while writing the book: Professor Anita Shapira, Professor Mark A. Raider, Professor Gary Zola, Professor Daniel Gutwein, Professor Hasia R. Diner, Professor David Myers, Professor Aviva Halamish, Professor Pamela Nadell, Professor Ofer Schiff, Professor Jonathan D. Sarna, Professor Orit Rozin, Professor Meir Hazan, Professor Tony Michels, and Professor Tuvia Friling.
 Their comments helped to remove obstacles, throw light on difficulties, and define research questions.
 My conversations with them opened new research perspectives and they offered their assistance with heartwarming generosity.
 The process of writing the book in English could not have proceeded without the assistance and dedication of Ms. Merav Datan.
 I am extremely thankful to Merav, without whom this project would not have materialized.
 The Department of Jewish History and the Faculty of the Humanities of Haifa University provided me a welcoming home during the writing of the book.
 I thank them for supporting me over these many years.

 Last but certainly not least, the team at Brill Publications, who brought this project to its conclusion.
 Every author would be delighted to work with such a professional, friendly, and pleasant publishing team.
 My special thanks to Dr. Erika Mandarino, Associate Editor, Ancient Near East and Jewish Studies, to Mr. Lloyd Cabasag, who oversaw the book’s production, and to the series editor Professor Joshua Holo.